-1. Reprogramming of therapeutic microbes for prevention and treatment of infectious disease.
+1. Microbiome engineering for prevention and treatment of human diseases.

-3. Engineering biology for production of valuable chemicals.
+3. Engineering biology for production of value-added chemicals.

 - Ling H, Teo W, Chen B, Leong SSJ, Chang MW (2014) Microbial tolerance engineering toward biochemical production: from lignocellulose to products.
 Current Opinion in Biotechnology.
 29:99-106.